mavdol/capsule/crates/capsule-sdk/javascript/README.md

 ### Environment Variables

 Tasks can access environment variables to read configuration, API keys, or other runtime settings.
-Use the standard `process.env` (available globally via polyfill):
+Use the standard `process.env`:

 ```typescript
 import { task } from "@capsule-run/sdk";